angular-adaptive/adaptive-detection/README.md

     bower install

-This will copy the angular-isbn files into your `bower_components` folder, along with its dependencies.
+This will copy the angular-adaptive-detection files into your `bower_components` folder, along with its dependencies.
 Load the script files in your application:

-    <script type="text/javascript" src="components/angular/angular.js"></script>
+    <script type="text/javascript" src="bower_components/angular/angular.js"></script>
-    <script type="text/javascript" src="components/angular-adaptive-detection/angular-adaptive-detection.js"></script>
+    <script type="text/javascript" src="bower_components/angular-adaptive-detection/angular-adaptive-detection.min.js"></script>

 Add the **adaptive.detection** module as a dependency to your application module: